Academic Leadership Development Program (ALDP)

 ALDP Offerings

-The program takes place between September and May, and is delivered through workshops, studios and one-on-one leadership coaching.
+The program takes place between August and May, and is delivered through synchronous and asynchronous learning and one-on-one academic leadership coaching.

 How it works